 - 6) Click the Permissions tab.

-- 7) Select the permissions for actions in the SMC API.
+- Select the permissions for actions in the SMC API.
+As a minimum, set the Viewer permission to All Simple Elements.

 - 8) Click OK.

 Using WebSockets with the SMC API

 You can use WebSockets with the SMC API to monitor status information and browse log data.